Fashion’s Secret Weapon: Stunning Patterned Fabrics

 1. Clothing and Accessories

 Patterned fabrics are a popular choice for clothing and accessories as they add visual interest and personality to an outfit.
-From dresses and shirts to bags and scarves, patterned fabrics can elevate any wardrobe.
+From dresses and shirts to bags and scarves, patterned fabrics can any wardrobe.

 2. Upholstery and Home Decor